marcpaterno/spack_retreat/plan-for-standard-builds.md

 Releases of *tools* and *substrate* will be made as needed in response to requests for newer version of packages in those layers.
 Updates to the *tools* layer will be made in response to requests from experiments or the SciSoft team, not automatically when new versions of the source code for those packages are released.
 Updates to the *substrate* layer will be made in response to requests from experiments or the SciSoft team, or when needed to support new versions of higher-level layers.
-The requesting party (experiment of the SciSoft team) is responsible for demonstrating that the update is self-consistent in that the updated *substrate* builds without error.
+The requesting party (experiment or the SciSoft team) is responsible for demonstrating that the update is self-consistent in that the updated *substrate* builds without error.
 The requesting party is also responsible for demonstrating that the higher-level layers also build and pass CI tests without error.

 Updates to the *art* layer will be made as needed, either because of new versions of *tools* or *substrate*, or due to pull requests for bug fixes or new features in the *art* suite.